optimizely/style-guides/csharp/language.md

 - For outputs, if passing ownership of the returned container to the owner, prefer `IList` over `IEnumerable`.
 If not transferring ownership, prefer the most restrictive option.

-## Generators vs Containers

-- Use your best judgement, bearing in mind:
-    *   Generator code is often less readable than filling in a container.
-    *   Generator code can be more performant if the results are going to be processed lazily, e.g. when not all the results are needed.
-    *   Generator code that is directly turned into a container via `ToList()` will be less performant than filling in a container directly.
-    *   Generator code that is called multiple times will be considerably slower than iterating over a container multiple times.

 ## Extension Methods

 - Only use an extension method when the source of the original class is not